Parent Family Weekend Frequently Asked Questions

 - Traditions and Legends Campus Tour, a historical tour of campus led by the MSU Alumni Foundation

-- A special Wonderlust lecture presented by Regents Professor of History, Brett Walker
+- A special lecture presented by author of The Upswing, Robert Putman

 - Parent & Family Tailgate and brunch at Bobcat Stadium before the game.
 A cash bar will also be available.
 (Tickets to the game are not required to attend the tailgate party.)